The General Surgery

 Night Float is a rotation limited to PGY 1-2 residents.
 It is based at EMCP.
 Night float residents cover the Surgical Oncology, White, Blue, Transplant, Trauma, and Elkins Park services.
 Supervision is provided by senior residents (PGY 3-5), an in-house general surgeon, and other surgical faculty (available by phone).
 The Night Float rotation will provide experience in pre-operative, operative, and post-operative care of surgical inpatients.
 This is also a rotation with significant exposure to trauma and transplant.
 Night Float residents are expected to attend Wednesday morning conference, in accordance with ACGME duty-hour regulations.

-2nd year residents rotate through St. Christopher’s Hospital for Children for their Pediatric and Burn experience.
+Categorical 2nd year residents rotate through Children's Hospital of Philadelphia for their Pediatric Surgery experience for 3 months.

 Our 4th year residents are allowed a month-long elective in the field and institution of their choice.